JoshuaMart/AutoCaptions/web/README.md

 A modern web interface for the AutoCaptions microservices ecosystem.
 Built with PHP and vanilla JavaScript, providing an intuitive user experience for video caption generation.

+⚠️ **Development Notice**: This web interface is a proof-of-concept MVP and is not intended for production use.
+The code quality is rough and serves solely as a demonstration layer for interacting with the backend services.

 ## 🎯 Overview

 The web interface serves as the frontend orchestrator for all AutoCaptions services, offering: